-Applicants must first pass an eligibility test (as introduced in Section 1 p.3 above).
-Be sure to answer the questions accurately to avoid disappointment later.
-If eligible you can proceed to the main pages of the application form.
-The questions can be viewed in advance, HERE.
+Applicants must first pass the eligibility test (as introduced in Section 1 above).
+Please ensure you answer the questions accurately to avoid disappointment later.
+If you are eligible you can then proceed to the main pages of the application form (see instructions below).
+Please keep your log-in details safe.
+We cannot accept paper applications but the questions can be viewed in advance, HERE.